weberk/oracle-db-operator/README.md

 # Architecture
 ![Screenshot](architecture.png)
+*Scenario 1: Oracle DB running in a pod*

 The Oracle container/multitenant database is shown in the picture as running in a k8s pod, which is fine for tests and development, but for production environments it will be running on-premise or as a cloud service:

 ![Screenshot](architecture2.png)
+*Scenario 2: Oracle DB running standalone*

 In a DevOps scenario, first a custom ressource definition containing the configuration of a PDB would be created.
 This would trigger the oracle-db-operator to provision the PDB using a REST API call to ORDS, that will be forwarded to the container database.
 In parallel, a secret containing the PDB client credentials will be created.
 A database client app could then use this secret to communicate with the PDB.
 Similarly, the deletion of the CRD would lead to deletion of the PDB.

 The oracle-db-operator implements a similar functionality to the [OCI Service Broker](https://github.com/oracle/oci-service-broker/) for Oracle database services in the cloud like autonomous database and data-warehouse, but it can also be used for on-premise scenarios.

+The following describes an example deployment of Scenario 1 above in the Oracle Public Cloud, but with some minor changes noted below should work in any kubernetes cluster.

 # Required Docker images

 # Oracle Database
 Build a docker image as described in https://github.com/oracle/docker-images/blob/master/OracleDatabase/SingleInstance/README.md.
-After cloning the git repository, download the database binaries in the version you need from [Oracle Technology Network](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html), put them in the dockerfiles/version folder, go in the dockerfiles directory and execute e.g.:
+After cloning the git repository, download the database binaries in the version you need from [Oracle Technology Network](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html), put them in the dockerfiles/version folder, go in the dockerfiles direct0ry and execute e.g.:
 ```bash
 ./buildDockerImage.sh -e -v 19.3.0
 ```